Barney: I wouldn't have to choose between dating and having a family, hell, I could bring the kids on dates!

 - Elementary: When Joan shares the fact that she wants to adopt a baby, Sherlock states that he'd be happy to help raise her child as an Honorary Uncle.
 This eventually happens in the series finale.

 - Harlots: Discussed.
 Kitty tries to convince her friend Fanny that they, along with Harriet, should leave the Wells brothel and start their own.
 One of the benefits would be that they could all raise their children together.
-Margaret had forced Kitty to sent daughter away and planned to do the same to Fanny once her baby was weaned.
+Margaret had forced Kitty to send her daughter away and planned to do the same to Fanny once her baby was weaned.
 Sadly, Kitty is murdered by the end of the episode, but Fanny is eventually allowed to keep her daughter.

 - Matt and Mohinder both bond with Molly, and she and Matt both need a place to live, so Matt and Mohinder end up co-parenting her.
 And they remain friends (or, rather, upgrade from endless bickering to a real, if dysfunctional, friendship) after she gets Put on a Bus (to go live with Mohinder's mother in India, per the graphic novels).